AN IMPORTANT MESSAGE TO DONALD TRUMP

 There are only two ways to react to life’s trials and tribulations: Either to become frustrated, bitter, angry and feeling sorrow, or to see all events as comical and, somewhat, whacky.
 There has never been a day in human existence that did not have surprises and astonishments; how each of us reacts, determines the outcome.

 Life is a divine comedy; the line between fiction and non-fiction is very thin and elastic.
 One can stretch it from fiction to reality or vice versa; another can cross the line all together.
-This writer finds the difference so fuzzy and indistinct that often he is oblivious whether occurrences are fictional or real; he only sees all things as a form of a divine comedy meant to amuse and charm.
+This writer finds the difference ambiguous and indistinct that often he is oblivious whether occurrences are fictional or real; he only sees all things as a form of a divine comedy meant to amuse and charm.
 He does not mind it at all; to him, whether it is fiction or otherwise is irrelevant; what matters is that it is.